Bvangoor/HackerRank/README.md

 # HackerRank
-solutions for the questions on hackerrank website
+Some solutions for the questions on hackerrank website.